emmercm/www/src/now.md

 ## 🏢 Working at

-Senior Software Engineer @ [Attentive](https://www.attentive.com/), an SMS and email marketing vendor for e-commerce companies.
+Staff Software Engineer @ [Attentive](https://www.attentive.com/), an SMS and email marketing vendor for e-commerce companies.
 Currently providing a platform for all things user data.

 ## 👨🏻‍💼️ Top three professional focuses